Fraud

 #

-Allowed states and countriesWith Regions, you can mark specific states and countries as allowed or denied to comply with regulations.
-For example, a gambling app may only be allowed to operate in specific states.
+Allowed states and countriesWith Regions, you can mark specific countries or states as allowed or blocked to comply with regulations.
+For example, a sportsbook or daily fantasy sports app may only be allowed to operate in specific US states.

 and user.state.allowed